On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Low-Entropy sampling bounds against

 \subsection{Success of the high-entropy algorithm}

-We had better check that the $p_B/p_G$ ratio we bound entropy against is actually achievable when we remove the entropy restriction.
-Otherwise our test would be impossible even for an honest randomness generator!
-The simple quantum algorithm first prepares the following state using one query to the oracle:
+We had better check that we can solve $\mathsf{FHOG}$ with a quantum algorithm with no restrictions on the min-entropy.
+Otherwise, our test would be impossible even for an honest algorithm!
+The simple quantum algorithm first prepares the following state using one query to the oracle for each $f_i$:

-And then applies a Hadamard gate to all qubits and measures them in computational basis.
-Here we verify that this usual high min-entropy algorithm has small enough $p_B/p_G$.
-The following calculations can also be found in Lemma 8 of \cite{aaronsonbqpph}. \begin{fact} If $A$ is the usual quantum algorithm for sampling from $\hat{f}$, then $p_B(A) \approx 0.199$ and ${p_G(A)} \approx 0.54$. \end{fact} \begin{proof} For each $z$, $\hat{f}(z)$ follows a normal distribution with mean 0 and variance $1/N$.
+And then applies a Hadamard gate to all qubits and measures them in the computational basis.
+Here we verify that this usual high min-entropy algorithm solves $\mathsf{FHOG}$.
+Similar calculations can also be found in Lemma 8 of \cite{aaronsonbqpph}. \begin{fact} If $A$ is the usual quantum algorithm for sampling from $\hat{f}_i$, then with probability $1-\exp(\Omega(m))$ over the choice of functions and the internal randomness of $A$:

+\end{fact} \begin{proof} For each $z$, $\hat{f}(z)$ follows a normal distribution with mean 0 and variance $1/N$.
+So averaged over the choice of $f$, the probability that $A$ outputs a ``light'' outcome is given by:

 Similarly,